Certificate Root Stores: An Area of Unity or Disparity?: Closing Remarks

 \section{Closing Remarks}

-We shed light on similarities and differences between software vendors and their certificate root stores.
-We focus on: the vendors' policies of including a certificate into their root store, their root store delivery method, the root certificates inside each store, the trust context for these certificates, and government certificates in the root stores.
-We also analyzed the extent by which the differences in root stores affect users over the Internet.
-While we find that most leaf certificates extracted from Censys are trusted by all vendors, we argue that the disparities across vendors remain concerning.
-What are the consequences of MS choosing to trust that many government organizations, which others have not?
-The disparities go beyond the root certificates themselves; the lack of transparency of some vendors, and the lack of unity in root-store inclusion policies result in disproportionate susceptibility to abuse.
+We find that the overwhelming majority of leaf certificates extracted from Censys are trusted by all vendors.
+However, we argue that the disparities across vendors' root stores remain concerning.
+While some degree of root-store differences is expected because vendors and device manufacturers use their own certificates to support their platforms (\eg code signing for software updates, including browser extensions and smartphone apps), the differences we noticed are much deeper than their exclusively-trusted certificates.
+What are the consequences of Microsoft choosing to trust that many government organizations, which others have not?
+How does a user access the services of one of these governments using another browser where said government has no root certificate?
+The disparities go beyond the root certificates themselves; the lack of transparency of some vendors, and the lack of unity in root-store inclusion policies result in disproportionate susceptibility to trust-abuse.

+In our personal view, government certificates in root stores are dangerous, and hardly justifiable.
+We believe that a government organization should simply request a certificate for its domains from a trusted CA, just like any organization.
+The issuing CA has no control over the private key of the entity requesting the certificate.
+Governments around the world attempt to spy on citizens time and again through TLS interceptions and ISP coercions.
+(In 2019, the government of Kazakhstan forced users to install government-owned root certificates ~\cite{raman2020investigating}.)
+While a non-government-owned CA can still be subjected to coercion to act in the government's interest~\cite{clark2021trust} (\eg Dark Matter~\cite{TCDarkmatter} and StartCom~\cite{startcom}), we believe it still raises the bar because a CA typically undergoes trust-approval tracks that often include gaining popularity, building reputation, complying with audits, and committing to various forms of corporate transparency.